therealJMT/prompt-library/educational-content.md

 STRUCTURAL ELEMENTS:
 - Use headers and subheaders for easy navigation
-- Include relevant mermaid.js diagrams and charts where helpful
+- Include relevant mermaid.js diagrams and charts where helpful, always put the word mermaid and the appropriate graph type in the code block when using mermaid diagrams so it get's correctly printed in applications like obsidian.
+Always prefer a TB Top to Bottom graph instead of a LR left to right graph.
+Try to keep the diagrams simple so they can easily be recognized even on smaller displays.
+Use appropriate colors when useful.
 - Provide real world examples for each major concept
 - End with key takeaways and next steps